-The Frank Lloyd Wright Trust offers internships in the Guest Relations department during the summer of 2020.
-The Trust operates five internationally-known sites (the Frank Lloyd Wright Home and Studio and Unity Temple in Oak Park, the Robie House in the Hyde Park neighborhood of Chicago, the Rookery Building in downtown Chicago, and the Emil Bach House in the Rogers Park neighborhood of Chicago) and is recognized as a leader in the restoration and preservation of historic sites, research, education and community outreach.
+The Frank Lloyd Wright Trust offers internships in the Guest Services department during the summer of 2021.
+The Trust operates five internationally-known sites (the Frank Lloyd Wright Home & Studio and Unity Temple in Oak Park, the Robie House in the Hyde Park neighborhood of Chicago, the Rookery Building in downtown Chicago, and the Emil Bach House in the Rogers Park neighborhood of Chicago) and is recognized as a leader in the restoration and preservation of historic sites, research, education and community outreach.

 The Trust’s internship program welcomes students, graduates, and career-changers who wish to expand their educational experience by working and learning in a professional museum environment.
 Students interested in cooperative education or academic credit should contact their college placement office or counselor for more information.

-Museum interns are trained and assigned to perform guest relations duties (description below).
+Museum interns are trained and assigned to perform guest services duties (description below).
 Supervision of specific duties is provided by department managers.
 In addition, other areas of museum services and non-profit management may be experienced through the internship.
 These areas may include public education, volunteer resources, special events, development, and membership.
-To illustrate the broader spectrum of non-profit management, interns will have the opportunity to participate in meetings with each department and may conduct a project during the internship.

 In preparation to perform guest relations duties and deliver tours to visitors, interns must meet the following requirements:

 - Ability to work at least one weekend day of each week of the internship and one national holiday

 GUEST RELATIONS DUTIES:

 - Assist in the daily management of tour operations, including introducing public and private tours and leading tours of the museum and the neighborhood.

 - Manage self-guided neighborhood walking tours, explaining procedures.
 Check parcels and oversee security of checked items.

 - Staff the front desk at the office and the information table for the museums.
 Provide accurate information about the museums, the Trust and the neighborhood to visitors and volunteers.
 Promote memberships.

 - Assist other departments and perform other duties as assigned.